Teaching Philosophy

 Twin Cities Zine Fest, Minneapolis, MN

-Small Press Expo, Bathesda, MD
+Small Press Expo, Bethesda, MD

 St. Louis Small Press Expo, St. Louis, MO